-Elaine C. Allard teaches Language Minority Education (EDUC 53/ LING 053), Latinos and Education (EDUC 153), Educational Research for Social Change (EDUC 65), and Introduction to Education (EDUC 14).
+Elaine C. Allard teaches Language Minority Education (EDUC 53/ LING 053), Teaching English as a Second Language (EDUC 56), Latinos and Education (EDUC 153), Qualitative Research Methods: Educational Research for Social Change (EDUC 65), and Introduction to Education (EDUC 14).
 Her ethnographic research focuses on language, immigration, and schooling, with a particular focus on Latino immigrant newcomers.
-Current projects include a qualitative case study of a high school newcomer classroom and curriculum development with the Philadelphia Bilingual Education Institute.

 Before pursuing graduate study in educational linguistics, Elaine taught English as a second language at a high school in Philadelphia and English as a foreign language in Rome.

-Allard, E. (In press).
+Allard, E. (2015).
 Undocumented status and schooling for newcomer teens.
-Harvard Educational Review.

 Allard, E., Mortimer, K., Gallo, S., Link, H., & Wortham, S. (2014).
 Immigrant Spanish as liability or asset: Generational diversity in language ideologies at school.
 Journal of Language Identity and Education, 13(5), 335-353.